Memorix101/Cube-SDL2/README.md

 # Cube-SDL2
 SDL2 port of Cube Engine http://cubeengine.com/cube.php

-In this version we tried implementing shaders, but's not working (yet).
+In this version we (@Hyatukate and me) tried implementing shaders, but's not working (yet).
 Also I tried to save the maps without the zlib compression to make them readable in a text editor